 - Clear browser cache and cookies after every session (working in the browsers ‘privacy mode’ should have a similar effect)

 - Disable or (better yet) don’t install Flash.
-Unfortunately however again, Flash is responsible for a lot of the more user-friendly features and functionality found on the on the web.
+Unfortunately however again, Flash is responsible for a lot of the more user-friendly features and functionality found on the web.

 - Visit the EFF’s Panoptoclick website to see how effective your measures have been